cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/reference-genomes.md

 Secured Endpoint: PUT /admin/reference-genomes

 Delegates to metadactyl: PUT /admin/reference-genomes

 This endpoint is a passthrough to the metadactyl endpoint with the same path.
 Please see the metadactyl documentation for more details.

+## Deleting Reference Genomes

+Secured Endpoint: DELETE /admin/reference-genomes/{reference-genome-id}

+Delegates to metadactyl: DELETE /admin/reference-genomes/{reference-genome-id}

+This endpoint is a passthrough to the metadactyl endpoint with the same path.
+Please see the metadactyl documentation for more details.